dalong0514/readnotes/20200106计算原文/2020080PHP-and-MySQL-Web-Development5Ed/2020080PHP-and-MySQL-Web-0401.md

 $email_array = explode('@', $email);

 This call to explode() splits the customer’s email address into two parts: the username, which is stored in $email_array[0], and the domain name, which is stored in $email_array[1].

-Joining and Splitting Strings with String Functions

-113

 Now you can test the domain name to determine the customer’s origin and then send the feedback to the appropriate person: